AI4Food/AI4FoodDB/datasets/README.md

 ## DS2: Lifestyle and Health
 ### Lifestyle
-Lifestyle information is stored at the file `lifestyle.tsv`:
+Lifestyle information is stored at `lifestyle.tsv`:

 ## DS4: Biomarkers